 Foundation & Structural Tie-In

-Epoxy and steel rebar for masonry; Simpson steel connections for wood framing.
-In-house carpenters handle this critical junction
+Epoxy and steel rebar for masonry, foundation underpinning where required, Simpson Strong-Tie hurricane straps and steel connections for wood framing.
+Our in-house W-2 carpenters handle this critical junction

 6